krasserm/fairseq-image-captioning/README.md

 # Image Captioning Transformer

-Purpose of this project is to experiment with several approaches to image captioning using [Transformers](https://arxiv.org/abs/1706.03762) and multi-modal pre-trained models like [ViLBERT](https://arxiv.org/abs/1908.02265).
-It is an extension of the [pytorch/fairseq](https://github.com/pytorch/fairseq) sequence modeling toolkit and inspired by elements of the following papers:
+This project implements [Transformer](https://arxiv.org/abs/1706.03762)\-based image captioning models as extension of the [pytorch/fairseq](https://github.com/pytorch/fairseq) sequence modeling toolkit.
+It is still in an early stage, don't use it for any serious work.
+The current implementation is based on ideas from the following papers:

+- Jun Yu, Jing Li, Zhou Yu, and Qingming Huang.
+[Multimodal transformer with multi-view visual representation for image captioning](https://arxiv.org/abs/1905.07841). arXiv preprint arXiv:1905.07841, 2019.

 - Piyush Sharma, Nan Ding, Sebastian Goodman, and Radu Soricut.
 [Conceptual captions: A cleaned, hypernymed, image alt-text dataset for automatic image captioning](https://www.aclweb.org/anthology/P18-1238/).
 In ACL, 2018.

-- Jun Yu, Jing Li, Zhou Yu, and Qingming Huang.
-[Multimodal transformer with multi-view visual representation for image captioning](https://arxiv.org/abs/1905.07841). arXiv preprint arXiv:1905.07841, 2019.

-- Lu, J.; Batra, D.; Parikh, D.; and Lee, S. 2019.
-[ViLBERT: Pretraining task-agnostic visiolinguistic representations for vision-and-language tasks](https://arxiv.org/abs/1908.02265). arXiv preprint arXiv:1908.02265.
-2019.

 - P. Anderson, X. He, C. Buehler, D. Teney, M. Johnson, S. Gould, and L. Zhang.
 [Bottom-up and top-down attention for image captioning and visual question answering](https://arxiv.org/abs/1707.07998).